 Your cards may be different.
 Just pick out an item or two and think of what they could be saying about the picture as a whole.
 Just as the card from my example, you can learn so much by merely concentrating on what’s in front of you.

 The saying “a picture is worth a thousand words” rings true when it comes to focusing on tarot cards.
-As you look at the cards, you will see symbols and images on the cards and spark your intuition for answers to the question.
+As you look at the cards, you will see symbols and images on the cards that spark your intuition for answers to the question.

 Eventually, you’ll be able to add in more items and get a broader scope of the card without any hesitation.